airnandez/lsst-cvmfs/README.md

 	# rpm -vi ./cvmfs-2.1.19-1.el5.x86_64.rpm  ./cvmfs-keys-1.5-1.noarch.rpm

 ### Installing on Ubuntu 14.04 (64 bits)
-Some packages are necessary or recommended on Ubuntu.
+Some packages are either necessary or recommended on Ubuntu.
 To install them do (as `root`):

-    # apt-get install autofs attr gdb git
+    # apt-get install autofs attr gdb git sysv-rc-conf

 Download and install CernVM FS (as `root`):